CEPI wants to galvanise the development of new vaccines against diseases we know could cause the next devastating epidemic.

 - Building technical and institutional platforms to accelerate R&D response to known or unknown pathogen emergencies.
 CEPI is also exploring how to support multivalent Ebola vaccine R&D and facilitate regulatory preparedness and stockpiling.

 CEPI will ensure sustainability of its partnership approach by: securing industry participation through partnerships that share the risks and benefits of vaccine development; and supporting the long-term development of regional capabilities for epidemic vaccine preparedness.
 The CEPI Business Plan builds on scoping, research and analysis facilitated by consultations with over 80 organizations and more than 200 individuals since February 2016.
-This is a preliminary version of the Business Plan for the period 2017-2021 which will be further refined and updated by end 2017.
+This is a preliminary version of the Business Plan for the period 2017-2021 setting forth the vision and scope of CEPI, as identified during the inception phase of the Coalition.

 What CEPI will do that's different